veksh/conf_juniper/README.md

 # Features

-- ansible 2.4 to 2.7 support, ok with junos from 13 upto 15
+- ansible 2.4 to 2.7 support, ok with junos from 13 up to 15
 - flexible port configuration from site-specific yaml file
-    - per-vlan sections
+    - per vlan sections
     - one file for multiple devices
     - support for plain access ports or trunks of several pre-configured types (like "phone" or "AP"); default trunk type could be specified at vlan level
     - support for interface ranges
-- extensive check for configuration file sanity: iface indexes must be unique, all device names must be valid etc
+- extensive check for configuration file sanity: interface indexes must be unique, all device names must be valid etc
-- unused ports are disabled by default (configurable), some ports could be marked as "protected" and excluced from configuration (e.g uplinks and downlinks or aggregate ports)
+- unused ports are disabled by default (configurable), some ports could be marked as "protected" and excluded from configuration (e.g uplinks and downlinks or aggregate ports)
-- support for multiple sites with common congiruation + local overrides
+- support for multiple sites with common configuration + local overrides
 - HTML report of configuration data could be uploaded to external web server for future reference